Top Navigation

 Alumni Association

 All Western Illinois University students automatically become members of the Alumni Association the day they graduate.
-As non-dues-paying members, they are entitled to the following benefits and services provided by the Alumni Association: access to RockeNetwork, an online social network exclusively for WIU alumni; free monthly issues of the alumni e-newsletter, RockeNews; free quarterly issues of the alumni newsletter, Western News; networking opportunities with other alumni at more than 50 events hosted by the Alumni Association around the world each year; the option to purchase an alumni membership to the Student Recreation Center; use of Western’s Leslie F. Malpass Library; access to WIU’s Office of Career Services; comprehensive short- and long-term medical plan, disability, dental, travel, home and auto insurance opportunities; Alumni Travel Abroad program; alumni class ring, diploma frame and WIU Illinois license plate programs; the WIU affinity credit card; and access to the online directory exclusively for WIU alumni.
+As non-dues-paying members, they are entitled to the following benefits and services provided by the Alumni Association: free monthly issues of the alumni e-newsletter, RockeNews; free issues of the Western alumni magazine; networking opportunities with other alumni and friends of WIU at more than 50 events hosted by the Alumni Association around the world and some virtually each year; the option to purchase an alumni membership to the Donald S. Spencer Student Recreation Center; use of Western’s Leslie F. Malpass Library; access to WIU’s Center for Career Preparation and Employer Engagement; access to our Alumni Insurance Program including health, disability, dental, vision, term life, travel, and Farmers Insurance® home and auto; Alumni Travel Abroad programs; frequent travelers may be eligible for a discount rate for the IMEG Business Lounge at the Quad Cities Airport; diploma frame, and WIU Illinois license plate programs; WIU debit card; 21 scholarships awarded each year to children and grandchildren of alumni; access to the online directory exclusively for WIU alumni; and regular updates on all that is WIU.

-The Western Illinois University Alumni Association strives to develop and sustain a lifelong relationship with WIU students, alumni, and friends in order to advance the University.
+The Western Illinois University Alumni Association strives to develop and sustain lifelong relationships with students, alumni, and friends in order to advance the mission of the University.

 For information about these services, visit wiu.edu/alumni or contact the Alumni Association at (309) 298-1914 or a-association@wiu.edu.